polterguy/phosphorusfive/core/p5.exp/README.md

 ### Extracting the n'th child of a node

 Imagine you only wish to extract the 2nd child node of some node-set.
-This could be accomplished using a "Numberedchild iterator".
+This could be accomplished using a "numbered child iterator".
-Example
+Example is given below.

 ```
 _data